fsprojects/Rezoom.SQL/README.md

 Rezoom.SQL is an F# ORM for SQL databases.

-It integrates with the F# compiler via a type provider to statically typecheck its own dialect of SQL.
+It integrates with the F# compiler via a generative type provider to statically typecheck its own dialect of SQL.
 It knows how to translate this SQL dialect to various backends.
 Currently it supports SQLite, SQL Server, and PostgreSQL.

 The type provider makes it fast and easy to write SQL statements, run them, and consume their results from your F# code with full type safety.
 You don't need to